agrommek/ByteMessage/README.md

 | `void update(void)` | calculate the checksum and store the value in message |
 | `bool check(void) const` | check if the stored checksum matches the calculated checksum |

-The constructor take *three* parameters.
+The constructor takes *three* parameters.
 The first and the second parameter are a pointer to a `uint8_t` array and an an offset within this array, respectively.
 This is similar to the parameters of `ByteMessageField()`.
 The third parameter is a pointer to a function with return type `T`and taking itself two parameters, a `const uint8_t*` and a `size_t`.
 All checksum functions included with this library have this kind of function signature (see below).

 Note that the checksum is calculated over the values in the `uint8_t`array starting from position 0 up to, but *not* including, the storage position of the checksum value.
 Values in the array *after* the checksum are not included in the calculation.
 Thus, it is best to position `ByteMessageChecksum` objects at the end of the array.